|Status:||Closed||Start date:||Apr 18, 2016|

 As soon as we'll fix the problem with the disk space, I'll import the whole dataset.

-#8 Updated by Pasquale Pagano about 3 years ago
+#8 Updated by Pasquale Pagano over 3 years ago

 We are abusing of the development infrastructure.
 It is not designed to support end-user applications but just to test their functionality.
 So, if possible we should import the full dataset on production more than on the development infrastructure.
 In case you need the full dataset in development please estimate the amount of disk space you need and open a sub tasks to ask for additional disk space.